pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-image/create-image.md

 4. Once your repository is ready, you need to note down the tenancy namespace somewhere.
     ![Note Tenancy NameSpace](images/NoteTenancyNamespace.png)

-## Task 2: Generate an Authentication Token to Login to the Oracle Cloud Container Registry
+## Task 2: Generate an Authentication Token to push Auxiliary Image to the Oracle Cloud Container Registry

-In this step, we are going to generate an *Authentication Token*, that we will use to log in to the Oracle Cloud Container Registry.
+In this step, we are going to generate an *Authentication Token*, that we will use to push auxiliary image into the Oracle Cloud Container Registry Repository.

 1. Select the User Icon in the top right corner and then select *MyProfile*.